takama/caldera/README.md

 # Caldera

 A command line utility which provide a code generated boilerplate for the services inside of your container.
-It should helps to save 2 and more days of developers routine work whom decided to create them first (micro) service.
+It should help to save two and more days of developers routine work whom decided to create them first (micro) service.

 ## Features of Caldera